safurrier/deepfake-radio/README.md

   * Select the server that you're a modmin on and add it to server.
 Authorize the bot.

 8) Use the bot!
 Use the `/speak` command to select a voice add text and generate audio.
+If no voices are present in the options, try running `/update-voices` first.
 Have fun!

 ## Add Custom Voices

 1) You will need audio samples to create voice clones in ElevenLabs.
 You can do this through the platform, or alternatively there are automated tools to do so included here.
 By default, the bot will process and upload custom voices to the ElevenLabs API before startup.
 Previously added voices are skipped.

+*There may or may not be a `voice catalog` branch with many voice samples already set up.
+All you would have to do is copy over the voices you'd like to into the `voices` directory and turn on env variable `UPLOAD_VOICES`.
+You didn't hear it from me.*

 2) All voice clones belong in the `voices` directory and require a `config.yaml` file.
 The two accepted sources for samples are a local mp3 file and a Youtube video link